leomarcov/labadmin/README.md

   * Download or clone the project.
   * Create a classrom config file and save it in `labadmin/configs` folder.
     * Config file is a Bash script where config variables are defined.
-    * You can use the test config file as template:
+    * You can use the priveded `configs/test` file as template.
   * Exec: `install -A`

 ### Linux host install